poempelfox/zamdach2022/docs/brainstorming.md

   + SDS011 - this has been used for years.
 Pretty good and affordable, but it has its weaknesses - like massively overestimating PM-values when humidity is high.
 Measures PM2.5 and PM10.0.
 Needs 5V input voltage (but serial communication is still at 3.3V).
   + in the end, both sensors will be off by quite a bit, but in different ways
   + interesting evaluation in https://amt.copernicus.org/articles/13/2413/2020/
+  + there seems to be a relatively new SEN50 that might be a very good alternative - if it can be sourced.
 - Radiation
   + no idea yet.
 And more of a joke than a real sensor.